-Put simply; we have a spring under our foot assisting us to move efficiently every step, taking the strain off our leg muscles to allow us to walk and run.
+Put simply, we have a spring under our foot assisting us to move efficiently every step.
+This takes the strain off our leg muscles to allow us to walk and run.

 Plantar fasciitis is a condition that occurs over time when the load on the foot exceeds the strength of the plantar fascia and surrounding muscles, causing the plantar fascia to become irritated.